aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-server-actions.md

 }
 ```

 The formData is also passed to the server action, and the contact is updated in the database.
-Again, we have to revalidate the path, then use Next's redirect to the contact page after the contact has been updated.
+Again, we have to revalidate the path, then use Next's `redirect` to the navigate to the contact page after the contact has been updated.
 See the Remix tutorial for more information on the formData object handling.

 ### "Redirecting new records to the edit page"